SudharsanSaravanan/DBV-Foundation-Web/README.md

-# DBV Foundation:
+# 🌿 DBV Foundation

-DBV Foundation is a trust based in Coimbatore committed to serving people in need.
-The foundation works to provide food for the underprivileged, support children’s education, and engage in various community service activities that bring positive change and uplift lives.
+**DBV Foundation** is a charitable trust based in **Coimbatore**, dedicated to **serving communities in need**.
+Our mission is to make a meaningful difference through compassion, service, and sustainable impact.

+We focus on:

+* Providing **food and essentials** for the underprivileged.
+* Supporting **education** for children in need.
+* Engaging in **community service** that uplifts and empowers lives.

+Together, we strive to create a kinder, more inclusive world — one small act of care at a time.

+---

-# Moo With Us:
+## 🐄 Moo With Us

-Moo With Us is an NGO initiative under DBV Foundation dedicated to the care and welfare of cows.
-The initiative focuses on compassion, protection, and creating awareness about the cultural and social importance of cows in our communities.
+**Moo With Us** is an NGO initiative under **DBV Foundation**, focused on the **care and welfare of cows**.
+The initiative promotes compassion, protection, and awareness about the **cultural and social significance** of cows in our communities.

+Our work includes:

+* Providing safe shelters and medical care for cows.
+* Promoting ethical awareness and responsible care.
+* Encouraging community participation in animal welfare.

+---

+<p align="center">Made with ❤️ by <a href="https://github.com/Code-and-Commerce" target="_blank">Code & Commerce</a></p>